See where our journey started in 1955

 - Professionalism — encouraging integrity as an essential part of pharmacy practice, research and education;

-- Student-centeredness — encouraging and fostering academic and professional interactions between students and faculty, both inside and outside of the classroom;
+- Student-centeredness — encouraging and fostering academic and professional interactions between students and faculty, both inside and outside of the classroom; and

-President Robert Burns ’31, PhD, established a precedent for innovation at Pacific.
-This spirit of risk-taking led him to establishing the third pharmacy school in California.
+President Robert E. Burns ’31, PhD set a precedent for innovation at Pacific.
+This spirit of risk-taking led him to establish the third pharmacy school in California.
 To make this daring dream into a reality required the leadership of a visionary dean who could see past the bare light bulbs and limited space of Weber Hall.
-President Burns recruited Ivan W. Rowland, PhD, to be the inaugural dean.
+President Burns recruited Ivan W. Rowland, PhD to be the inaugural dean.
 In turn, Dean Rowland gathered a core group of founding faculty.

 In 2003, the Chan Family Health Sciences Learning Center and Clinics opened, providing much-needed classroom, lecture and clinical space.
 Renovations were completed in 2018, adding additional classrooms, offices and study spaces.